-Get educated – and lets face it, say you has a $100k in your Super, and have started to manage it, allocating a few grand to learn what not to do, as well as the sorts of things you could or should be doing is priceless.
+Get educated – and lets face it, say you has a $100k in your Super.
+And have started to manage it, allocating a few grand to learn what not to do.
+As well as the sorts of things you could or should be doing are priceless.

 Afterall, the strategies you will probably use for tens or hundreds of thousand will likely be very different from that which you will most probably do with a few thousand, right?